Purpose

 Note

-Since the JNI SDK supported by OBServer is an extended feature, it is dynamically loaded using dynamic libraries.
-Therefore, you need to configure the corresponding dynamic library path by setting LD_LIBRARY_PATH.
-This configuration must be applied to all OBServer nodes to be effective.
+Since the JNI SDK supported by OBServer is an extended feature, it is dynamically loaded, so you need to configure the corresponding dynamic library path and set the LD_LIBRARY_PATH.
+All OBServer nodes must be configured to use it.

 $ vim ~/.bashrc export LD_LIBRARY_PATH=/home/user/openjdk/jdk8u422-b05/jre/lib/amd64/server:/usr/local/oceanbase/deps/devel/lib